aaron-grau/curic/rails/readings/controllers-and-state.md

 This way, if an action sets a notice message, the layout will display it automatically.

+Storing messages in flash is particularly useful for **redirecting**.
+When we `redirect_to` in rails, it tells the client to make an entirely separate request from the original request.
+Therefore if we want values to persist to that second request, we use flash.
+However, there are times when we want some values to be stored only for the lifecycle of the current request...

 ### `flash.now`

-By default, adding values to the flash will make them available to the next request, but sometimes you may want to access those values
-sooner: in the same request.
-In particular, if the `create` action fails to save a resource and you render the `new` template directly, that's not going to result in a new request, but you may still want to display a message using the flash.
+By default, adding values to the flash will make them available for the current and next request, but sometimes you may want to store values only for the current request.
+In particular, if the `create` action fails to save a resource and you **render** (NOT redirect to) the `new` template directly, that's not going to result in a new request, but you may still want to display a message using the flash.
 To do this, you can use `flash.now` in the same way you use the normal `flash`:

 ```ruby